dcdpr/did-btcr2/chapters/CRUD-Operations.md

 | ::Map Beacon::       | [Algo 10.
 Process Map Beacon Signal]      |
 | ::SMT Beacon::       | [Algo 11.
 Process SMT Beacon Signal]      |

-Processing ::Beacon Signals:: may require ::Sidecar Data:: passed as part of the resolution options in the DID resolution request.
+Processing ::Beacon Signals:: MAY require ::Sidecar Data:: passed as part of the resolution options in the DID resolution request.

 The result of processing the ::Beacon Signals:: is a set of ::BTCR2 Updates::.
-These updates must then be applied to the Contemporary DID Document using [Algo 13.
+These updates MUST then be applied to the DID Document according to their version using [Algo 13.
 Apply BTCR2 Update].

 #### Algo 9.
 Process Singleton Beacon Signal {.tabbed .unnumbered}